stiles/data/la-city-homeless-buffer-maps/README.md

 # City of Los Angeles homeless buffer maps

-This repo contains datasets used to examine the effects of [proposed homeless sleeping restriction zones](https://www.latimes.com/california/story/2019-08-22/homeless-sidewalk-sleeping-ban-restrictions-boise-case-shelter) 500 feet around selected property types.
-The data folder contains original layers, layers with 500ft buffers and a final dissolved layer showing how the restrictions would limit large swaths of the city to the homeless.
+This repo contains datasets and code used to examine the effects of [proposed homeless sleeping restriction zones](https://www.latimes.com/california/story/2019-08-22/homeless-sidewalk-sleeping-ban-restrictions-boise-case-shelter) around selected property types.

+To perform the spatial analysis, the Times used the Python programming language and a popular open-source spatial library, GeoPandas, to plot parks, schools, day care centers and some special venues — and then to draw 500-foot buffers around them.
+The results were then clipped by neighborhood, and the percentage of buffered area for each location was calculated.

-**HEADLINE:** *They would essentially eliminate 30% the city from the homeless population.
-After the buffers are applied, the city decreases from 475 square miles to 142 square miles.*
+**The analysis shows that at least 40% the city would be excluded for sleeping under the proposed rules.
+After the buffers are applied, the city decreases from 475 square miles to 195 square miles.**

+The proposal isn't yet specific, so we made some assumptions about the types of locations to include.
+The data for these locations come from city and county GIS portals, and they've been clipped to the city's boundaries before the analysis.

-## Targeted location types so far...
+## Targeted location types included...

-* Public schools (polygons)
+* All public schools (polygons from the city)
-* Private schools (polygons)
+* Private schools (polygons extracted from the countywide parcel file)
-* Children’s day care centers (points)
+* Children’s day care centers (points from the county's file with the '72' use code)
-* City parks (polygons)
+* City parks (polygons from the county's file)
-* Special venues (polygons)
+* Special venues (polygons extracted manually from the county's parcel file)
+  * Staples Center (AIN# 5138016913)
+  * Los Angeles Veterans Memorial Coliseum (5037027937)
+  * Hollywood Bowl (5549009903)
+  * Dodger Stadium (5415018016/5415018015)
+  * Universal Studios (2424043034/2424043021)
+  * El Pubelo de Los Angeles Historical Monument (5408008900)

-## Places we could add...
+## Places we could might also include...

 * Relate childcare points to parcels (perhaps just use points)
 * Homeless shelters (must acquire list of recent locations)
 * Bicycle lanes
 * Large venues such as Staples Center (included if AIN# below)
-  * Staples Center (5138016913)
-  * Los Angeles Veterans Memorial Coliseum (5037027937)
-  * Hollywood Bowl (5549009903)
-  * Dodger Stadium (5415018016/5415018015)
   * Hollywood Walk of Fame (use segment of Hollywood Blvd?)
-  * Universal Studios (2424043034/2424043021)
-  * El Pubelo de Los Angeles Historical Monument (5408008900)
 * Bridges and tunnels in school routes (must acquire)
 * Sidewalk vending ordinance (must acquire)